 Limelight hydrangea trees

-If you are wanting a Limelight Hydrangea Tree instead of a bush, take this time to prune the young Limelight into a tree shape.
+If you want a Limelight hydrangea tree instead of a bush, take this time to prune the young Limelight into a tree shape.
 Select 1 to 3 of the plant’s strongest stems in the ground and remove the rest of them by clipping at ground level.
-Select about 6 main branches coming off this new single “trunk” stem to keep for the canopy, and cut off the rest.
+Select about six main branches coming off this new single “trunk” stem to keep for the canopy, and cut off the rest.
 Make sure you are also cutting off any undergrowth to reveal the trunk of your tree.
-With the 6 branches you are keeping, trim them above the third or fourth bud to allow room for new branches to grow in the spring.
+Trim the six branches you are keeping above the third or fourth bud to allow room for new branches to grow in the spring.

 You will be left with a very thin skeletal form of a tree, but remember that you can be really aggressive during the pruning process and still enjoy a beautiful set of blooms in the summer and fall.
 New branches will grow during the spring to fill out your tree shape.
 Very young hydrangea trees may require staking for the first year or two as the trunk becomes stronger.